SammyG/hello-world/README.md

 # hello-world
 test 1
-I am intto minecraft and will be posting my own projects.
+I am into minecraft and will be posting my own projects.